status-im/github-comment-manager/README.md

 It exposes just 1 call:

-* `POST /builds/:id` - Post a comment for PR with given ID.
+* `POST /builds/:id` - Add a new build result and update the PR comment.
-* `POST /builds/:id/refresh` - Update the comment for PR with given ID.
+* `POST /builds/:id/refresh` - Re-render the PR comment for given ID.
 * `POST /comments` - Show currently managed comments in PRs.

 By default it listens on `localhost:8080`.